DavidLee95/pdf_chatbot/README.md

 ## License

-This project under the terms of the [MIT license](https://opensource.org/license/mit/)
+This project is under the terms of the [MIT license](https://opensource.org/license/mit/)